-As figure 1 states the pathway process continues.
-The national pathway is to be strengthened with upcoming activities including the Water Council, regional workshop and due to the dynamic nature of the process feedback from various stakeholders of the food system in Turkey will be continuously received.
+The pathway process is shown in figure 1.
+The national pathway has been strengthened with the Water Council decleration, regional workshop and due to the dynamic nature of the process feedback from various stakeholders of the food system in Turkey.

 To summarize, this national pathway aims to reflect the current food systems, to explore how food systems function, to what purpose they serve, to analyse if the food systems enable people particularly disadvantaged people.
-Which urgent actions need to be taken in the coming three years are also covered.
+Which urgent actions need to be taken and priorities are also covered.
 How stakeholders can work for collective actions, the connection with the pathway and the other planning documents and the key milestones are also analysed.